Regulatory actions for Dec. 4, 2025

 Dec.
 4, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Axogen, Catalyst Orthoscience, Insulet, MED-EL, Medtronic, Wingderm Electro-optics.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Aobiome, Celltrion, Polypid.

 Briefs